section-engineering-education/engineering-education/articles/react-native-firebase-google-authentication/index.md

 With this, the firebase authentication module is set up in our application.

 ### Sign-in

-The [`google-signin`](https://github.com/react-native-google-signin/google-signin) library provides a wrapper around the official Google login library.
+The [`google-signin`](https://github.com/react-native-google-signin/google-signin) library is a wrapper around the official Google signin library.

 We should use this library to create a credential, and then sign-in with Firebase.

-Before triggering a sign-in request, you must initialize the Google SDK using your `webClientId` which can be found in the `google-services.json` file in `android/app` as the `client/oauth_client/client_id` property.
+First, we must initialize the Google SDK using your `webClientId` which can be found in the `google-services.json` file in `android/app` as the `client/oauth_client/client_id` property.

 ![Oauth Client ID](/engineering-education/react-native-firebase-google-authentication/oauth_id.png)
 *OAuth Client ID*